fiskaltrust/release-notes/middleware/middleware-1.3.16.md

 | fiskaltrust.Middleware.SCU.DE.Fiskaly        | BSI-K-TR-0403 [TSE in Evaluierung]  |
 | fiskaltrust.Middleware.SCU.DE.SwissbitCloud  | BSI-K-TR-0456-2021 [USK ausgesetzt] |
 | fiskaltrust.Middleware.SCU.DE.DeutscheFiskal | BSI-K-TR-0457-2021 [USK ausgesetzt] |

+**At least in those three cases, it is mandatory to print these signatures onto the physical receipt.**

 ## Stability improvement: Fiskal Cloud Connector
 We've updated our hosting of the _Fiskal Cloud Connector_ (FCC).
 This background service that is required by _Deutsche Fiskal_ and _Swissbit Cloud_ TSEs is automatically downloaded, initialized and started by our Middleware.
 However, we did not handle some initialization errors, leading to confusing errors for our users.
 We've changed the behavior so that the SCU now throws an exception and stops at startup time in case the FCC cannot initialized properly.
 If this happens, the error logs of the FCC are now printed into the console/our log file, allowing easier error diagnostics.